EivindArvesen/prm/README.md

   -v --version             Display version info.
 ```

-By default all prm-data is written to `~/.prm`
+You can set the prm data directory with the $PRM_PATH env variable.
-You can set the prm-data directory with the $PRM_PATH env variable.
+By default all prm data is written to `~/.prm`.

 ## Contributing
 Feedback is strongly encouraged.
 If you run into a bug or would like to see a new feature, please open a new issue.
 Contributions in the form of code (e.g. implementing new features, bug-fixes) are also appreciated.
 These should follow the"fork-and-pull" workflow: